WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 - [isolate-components](https://www.npmjs.com/package/isolate-components): for those who insist on having mount/render scoped tests, it has the ability to create very focused [integrated tests](https://vimeo.com/80533536).
 Instead of mounting the entire tree, you can render specific children in a React tree if desired which is really neat.

 ## Kata Features - ReactJS - Coffee Roasters
-Implement the following full-stack features.
-If you don't like Coffee, tough luck
+Implement the following full-stack features.  *If you don't like Coffee, tough luck!*

 #### 🖥 Technical Requirements:
 - Front-end should call the backend to get the data